AuDigitalHealth/lingo/infrastructure/docs/Readme.md

 1. **React UI Tracing Integration:**
    * `main.tsx` is modified to initialise OpenTelemetry instrumentation.
-   * `Tracing.tsx` sets up the OpenTelemetry web instrumentation, including the`OTLPTraceExporter`, which sends trace data to the`/api/telemetry` endpoint provided by the backend.
+   * `Tracing.tsx` sets up the OpenTelemetry web instrumentation, including the`ZipkinExporter`, which sends trace data to the`/api/telemetry` endpoint provided by the backend.

 ### Nginx Ingress Configuration